-Carly Sawatzki aims to gently influence the way teachers think about preparing young people for life beyond school, particularly in areas where socioeconomic disadvantage contributes to inequitable educational outcomes.
-She likes to be critically informed about issues and priorities in education and seeks insights and solutions that are “outside the square” and immediately transferable to teacher practice.
+Carly has more than 15 years' experience working with preservice and practising teachers (including out-of-field teachers) across primary and secondary school settings.
+She aims to gently influence the way teachers think about preparing young people for life beyond school, particularly in areas where socioeconomic disadvantage contributes to inequitable educational outcomes.